 The alternative: book separate flights yourself

-How to book your own round the world trip with regular airline tickets
+How to book your own round the world trip

 The key difference between the two is that Skyscanner prefers results from partner airlines, while Kiwi.com will always mix and match airlines (including budget airlines) for the cheapest price.
 Either booking site can be beneficial depending on your trip, so to get the best price, be sure to compare results and follow these tips:

 - Experiment with the order of your destinations for the best price.
 Just because a flight is shorter doesn't mean it will be cheaper.

 - Experiment with the dates of each flight.
 This can be time consuming, but if you're dedicated, you can shave hundreds of dollars off your total cost by simply finding the cheapest dates for each flight.